 Nowadays, many people have their lives tied up because of usurious credits whose “payment facilities” were transformed into high interests that will take years to pay.
 In fact, it is estimated that people allocate 83% of their income to pay debts and urgent expenses that arise each month.
 However, it is possible to live without getting into debt, and it is enough to change the mentality and assume habits that facilitate saving.

 It is likely that throughout the year, you will have to face different unforeseen expenses that can shake your economy.
 In fact, it is estimated that 25.5% of people are forced to resort to a loan to deal with unforeseen events.
-Therefore, it is better that you plan your monthly expenses so that you can save 15% of your income.
+Therefore, it is better that you plan your monthly bills so that you can save 15% of your income.

-Many people think that it is convenient to have a credit card to deal with emergencies, but the truth is that these cards are almost never used for this purpose but are a constant temptation that encourages us to buy products that we really do not need.
+Many people think that it is convenient to have a credit card to deal with emergencies, but the truth is that these cards are almost never used for this purpose because they are a constant temptation that encourages us to buy products that we really do not need.

-- Understand the loan mechanism
+Understand the loan terms and conditions

 For example, if an offer indicates that you will not pay interest for the first six months, that does not mean that it will not apply later.
-Many of these offers are designed so that people are encouraged to buy immediately, without considering the expenses they will have later.
+Many of these offers are designed so that people are encouraged to buy immediately, without considering the expenses they will have to deal with later.

-- Shop using your savings
+Shop using your savings

 At present, almost all products and services can be purchased using credit, but the problem with paying with “comfortable instalments” is that interest rates are generally very high, so the final price shoots up.

-- Reduce your needs
+Reduce your needs and avoid overspending